-We are committed to the following principles, which are based on internationally-recognized frameworks (including specifically the articles of the EU General Data Protection Regulation or GDPR) and to principles of privacy and data protection including:
+We are committed to the following principles, which are based on internationally-recognized frameworks (including specifically the articles of the EU General Data Protection Regulation or GDPR and the Swiss Data Protection Act or DPA) and to principles of privacy and data protection including the:

 We are transparent and provide clear notice and choice to you about the types of personal data collected and the purposes for which it is collected and processed.
 We will not use personal data for purposes that are incompatible with these Principles, our Privacy Statement as a whole, or specific notices associated with specific Covata Services.

 We provide you with reasonable access along with the ability to review, correct, amend or delete the personal data you have shared with us.

 We only use personal data for the purposes described at the time of collection or for additional compatible purposes in accordance with law and for the purposes of conducting legitimate business activities.
 We take reasonable steps to ensure that personal data is accurate, complete and current and we only collect personal data which is relevant and limited to what is necessary for the purposes for which it is collected.
 We will keep personal data for no longer than is necessary for the purposes for which it was collected and then we will securely delete or destroy it.